doctrine-extensions/DoctrineExtensions/README.md

 All these extensions can be nested together and mapped in traditional ways - annotations, xml or yaml

-**Notice:** extension tutorial on doctrine blog is outdated, most recent documentation is in **doc** directory.
-There is a post introducing to these extensions on [doctrine project](http://www.doctrine-project.org/blog/doctrine2-behavioral-extensions "Doctrine2 behavior extensions")

-You can test these extensions on [my blog](http://gediminasm.org/test/ "Test doctrine behavior extensions").
+You can test these extensions on [my blog](http://gediminasm.org/demo "Test doctrine behavioral extensions").

-All tutorials for basic usage examples are on [my blog](http://gediminasm.org "Tutorials for extensions") also.
+All tutorials for basic usage examples are on [my blog](http://gediminasm.org "Tutorials for extensions") too.
+You can also fork or clone this blog from [github repository](https://github.com/l3pp4rd/gediminasm.org)

 ### Running the tests: